kemalaydin99/libraryman/README.md

 -----------------------------------------------------------
 * Run tests com.identitye2e.libraryman in libraryman from IDE. or run the following command if the maven is installed and added to PATH environment variable.
+* Run the following command on console/terminal.
-> mvn clean install
+>_>mvn clean install

 -----------------------------------------------------------

 ## How to run Application
-Run LibrarymanApplication.main from an IDE: T
-The app starts on port 8088 by default.
+Run LibrarymanApplication.main from an IDE: The application starts on port 8088 by default.

 ## API Endpoints
 ###_(After starting LibrarymanApplication.main, browse the following endpoints.)_